joerg-schneider/airtunnel/docs/data-store.rst

 **staging**: Files in staging are not for general consumption because they are incomplete or currently being worked on.
-It is further broken down into **pickedup** (data that was moved there from ingest/landing), **intermediate** (any kind of temporary data for intermediate processing temps) and **ready** (where the next version for the ready layer is produced).
+It is further broken down into **pickedup** (data that was moved there from ingest/landing), **intermediate** (any kind of temporary data for intermediate processing steps) and **ready** (where the next version for the ready layer is produced).

 Airtunnel's load operator will use an atomic move operation (or SQL transaction) to push finished data from